marionettejs/backbone.marionette/docs/marionette.application.md

 [Live example](https://jsfiddle.net/marionettejs/ny59rs7b/)

-As we'll see below, the `options` object can be passed into the Application as an argument to `start`.
+As we'll see below, the `options` object is passed into the Application as an argument to `start`.

 ## Starting An Application